GTInventory/IMS-backend/README.md

 Use ```npm start``` to start running ```build/index.js```.

 Use ```npm run-script watch``` to get TypeScript to transpile your .ts files automatically when they change.
+You'll need to transpile your TypeScript to the JavaScript every time you make a change.

 Note: the backend expects a PostgreSQL database connection URL to be present in the ```DATABASE_URL``` environment variable in order to establish a connection.